 This ride, which now has legendary status amongst Britain's biking community, has taken place every year since it was inaugurated by Barry Mason in 2001.
-It is a great testament to the work that Barry did, that, even more than four years after he died, many people still want to continue doing this ride.
+Although Barry died more than five years ago, there is no diminution in the interest that people show in doing this ride.
+Our ride doesn't yet have the same status as the Ace Cafe, but we're working on it.
 It is a great way to explore some of the lesser known features of central London on the quietest day of the year.

-We plan to have lunch at the Beirut Cafe, which, like many Lebanese restaurant in the area, is open as usual on Christmas Day.
+We plan to have lunch at the , which, like many Lebanese restaurant in the area, is open as usual on Christmas Day.

 Previous years have seen upwards of 100 cyclists of all ages, genders, ethnicities and body-mass indices take part, and we usually get a few skiving Santas thrown in.